fpiesche/docker-hercules/README.md

 game servers can connect to it, nobody else can.
 This does however mean that you cannot connect to it with a MySQL client to create an account as is normally recommended by Hercules.

-However, the pre-built images come with [Autolycus](https://github.com/fpiesche/autolycus), my server manager.
-Currently this does not have a web interface for creating accounts, but it does make creating accounts without needing access to the database easy.

 - First, from a command-line/terminal window, connect to the game server container using `docker exec -it hercules-docker_game_servers /bin/bash`.
 - Within the shell on the container, simply run: